 Indeed, Apple entered the smartphone market with much explosion, breaking all first day sales records of any Apple product, or any smartphone in history, for that matter.
 It sold 5.2 million units barely three days after its official release and there were over 2 million iPhone units pre-ordered in its first 24 hours.

-That said, here are three voicemail apps that can help you achieve an outstanding voicemail service via that sleek and shiny iPhone of yours:
+That said, here are three voicemail iPhone apps that can help you achieve an outstanding voicemail service via that sleek and shiny iPhone of yours:

 Libon earlier it was known as ON Voicefeed is among the latest voicemail apps available for free in the App Store.
 This app allows you to record unique voicemail greetings for every person or group in your iPhone address book and constantly change custom messages.
 What’s fascinating about the app is its speech-to-text feature which allows you to type a message and have it recorded by the app; or read voicemails that are transcribed as texts.
 All you have to do is verify your voicemail number and email address after downloading Libon.